 Publications for Sport Management Faculty

-IU sport management faculty members have published several books over the past couple years with the 2014 release of Dr. Paul M. Pedersen’s Contemporary Sport Management (5th Edition) and the 2013 releases of Dr. Gary Sailes’ Sports in Higher Education, Dr. Pedersen’s 2017 Strategic Sport Communication (2nd Edition), Dr. Antonio S. Williams’ 101 Keys to Building a Strong Fitness Brand, and Dr. Paul M. Pedersen’s Routledge Handbook of Sport Communication, and Dr. Sailes’ Modern Sport and the African American Experience (2nd Edition).
+The IU sport management faculty members have published several books over the past few years.
+Some recent examples include the 2019 publication of Dr. Paul M. Pedersen’s Contemporary Sport Management (6th Edition), Dr. Gary Sailes’ 2018 Sports in Higher Education, Dr. Pedersen’s 2017 Strategic Sport Communication (2nd Edition), Dr. Antonio S. Williams’ 101 Keys to Building a Strong Fitness Brand, Dr. Pedersen’s Routledge Handbook of Sport Communication, and Dr. Sailes’ Modern Sport and the African American Experience (2nd Edition).

 Dr. Gary Sailes' Modern Sport and the African American Experience is listed in the International Olympic Committe (IOC) New publications catalog.